Die4Ever/deus-ex-randomizer/src/notes/patch v3.6.md

 - Fewer datacubes in Area51 Entrance and Page (#1244 and #1245)
 - Hong Kong main quest bingo goals aren't given for early starts
 - Bingo goals for buying from The Merchant and Le Merchant
-- The `ChangeClothes` bingo goal is never as failed when clothes looting is enabled
+- The `ChangeClothes` bingo goal is never marked as failed when clothes looting is enabled
 - The `IgnitePawn` bingo goal is no longer allowed with restricted loadouts
 - The `GibbedPawn` bingo goal requires that the player is the one who did it
 - Bingo goals can no longer be completed during cutscenes (Intro and endings)